B1 Phrasal Verbs: Tu Clave para el Inglés Intermedio

 They knew where the Fat Man’s suspicions lay, the significance he put on six months.

-She had put on weight, too, now that she was eating a diet more suited to her Harshini metabolism.
+She had put on weight, too, now that she was eating a diet.

 We put out the bonfire before leaving the camp.